terrycojones/rpnpy/README.md

-The calculator either works interactively from the shell using a [read-eval-print loop](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) (REPL) or will read commands from standard input.
+The calculator either works interactively from the shell using a [read-eval-print loop](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) (REPL) or will read commands either from the command line or from standard input.
+If you specify file names (including using `-` to indicate standard input), commands will be read from the file(s).
+Run `rpn.py --help` to see command line options.

 ### Command syntax